The Department of Physics

 PhD in Physics @ Amherst

-If you are interested in doing at PhD with one of the faculty at UMass Boston, then there are two routes you can take.
-The first is to enrole in the PhD program at UMass Amherst.
-This allows you to choose your research adviser from amoung the faculty at UMass Amherst, as well at the faculty at UMass Boston.
-The second option is to enroll in an MS in applied physics at UMass Boston.
-Once you have completed your MS, given the aproval of of your adviser, you can enter the PhD programm at UMass Amherst, and complete your PhD research with your adviser at UMass Boston.
-For further details about either either option, contact Prof. Steven Arnason, Director of the Graduate Program at UMass Boston.
+If you are interested in doing a PhD with one of the faculty at UMass Boston, then you can apply to enter the PhD program at UMass Amherst.
+This allows you to choose your research adviser from amoung the faculty at UMass Amherst, as well as the faculty at UMass Boston.
 For details about the requirements for the PhD at UMass Amherst, and PhD advisers at Amherst, see the Amherst Physics Department website.